Home » Practice Areas » Truck Accident Lawyer in New York » Garbage Truck Accident Lawyer in New York

 What is the deadline to file a claim against a city garbage truck in New York?

-How do I know if the garbage truck was municipal or private?
+How do I know if the garbage truck was city-owned or privately owned?

-Can I sue a private garbage truck company?
+Can I file a claim against a private garbage truck company?

 What Clients Say About Porter Law Group